 Needless to say, these positions assume that their benchmark policy rules were optimal for the Japanese economy in the early 1990s.
 However, it is not possible to discuss whether or not the concerned rules were really optimal without taking the economic structure into account.
-For example, the original Taylor rule is a depiction of the monetary policy of the U.S. Federal Reserve Board (FRB) during 1987-92, and not an indication that this rule was ideal for achieving stability of the U.S. economy at that time (Taylor [1993]).
-Moreover, even if we hypothetically assume that the Taylor rule was optimal for the United States at that time, this provides no guarantee that it was also optimal for the Japanese economy of the 1990s.
-Furthermore, the research by Jinushi, Kuroki, and Miyao (2000), which uses the estimated policy response function during 1975-85 as a benchmark, may be considered to have similar problems, since their analyses are not based on a macroeconomic model of the Japanese economy.
+For example, the original Taylor rule is a depiction of the monetary policy of the US Federal Reserve Board (FRB) during 1987-1992, and not an indication that this rule was ideal for achieving the stability of the US economy at that time (Taylor [1993]).
+Moreover, even if we hypothetically assume that the Taylor rule was optimal for the US at that time, this provides no guarantee that it was also optimal for the Japanese economy of the 1990s.
+Furthermore, the research by Jinushi et al. [2001] which uses the estimated policy response function during 1975-1985 as a benchmark may be considered to have similar problems since their analyses are not based on a macroeconomic model of the Japanese economy.